From Abracadabra to Zombies | View All

 There are too many companies and products involved in this kind of chicanery to list them all by name.
 The following links should help you decide whether a particular outfit or product is trustworthy.
 Before joining an MLM, many of which sell vitamins and minerals along with massive doses of hope, do yourself a favor and click here.

-trying an untested alternative therapy, please read Dr. Stephen Barrett's
+trying an untested alternative therapy, please read the American Cancer Society's page on Herbs, Vitamins, and Minerals, and Dr. Stephen Barrett's

 Message for Cancer Patients Seeking "Alternative" Treatments.